Biden nominee for U.S. Attorney Of Ohio's Southern District confirmed by Senate

 Parker was chief of the Criminal Division in the district for eight years, and chief of the Organized Crime Drug Enforcement Task Force before that.
 He previously served as president of the Cincinnati-Northern Kentucky Chapter of the Federal Bar Association.
+He is a graduate of Walnut Hills High School.

-Patel congratulated Parker in a statement on Twitter: "Ken's nomination will now proceed to the Senate, and, as it does, this office promises a smooth transition," Patel said.
+Patel congratulated Parker in an earlier statement on Twitter: "Ken's nomination will now proceed to the Senate, and, as it does, this office promises a smooth transition," Patel said.
 "I want to be clear that a change in leadership will not impact our work.
 We continue full steam ahead in the pursuit of justice for the Southern District of Ohio."

 "Ken Parker is somebody that I know very well," said Vice Mayor Christopher Smitherman. "[He's] done great work and great partnership with our police department, and is well respected."